 For best results with back light installation of our translucent panels, we recommend using LED strips, placed at about 3″ behind the sheet, in paralleled rows fixed at 1.8″ from each other, approximately.
 This way, you will enjoy a warm and evenly distributed light through the entire surface.
 The panel can be applied on top of a thin frame made out of (L or U-shaped) aluminum, steel or wood profiles.
 If large pieces of translucent stone are used for ceiling or even walls, that are deemed to bow over time, you may wish to place a thicker transparent acrylic sheet (like Plexiglas®) as a backing.
 Additionally, random drops of Loctite® Epoxy Clear Multi-Purpose adhesive (or similar) may be used to secure both panels.
 TIP: you can create different visual effects by playing with distinct colors of a RGB LED strip or painting certain areas of the stone panel.

-As flooring, FLEXX SLATE® is great in wet areas and feels great to walk on.
+As flooring, FLEXX SLATE® is great in wet areas and feels good to walk on.
 Finished floors look beautiful and are a non-slip surface.
 FLEXX SLATE® can be used for flooring if the proper adhesive and installation techniques are applied.
 Since FLEXX SLATE® is not a thick solid stone it is not recommended for high traffic areas, due to erosion.
-It can be used for low traffic flooring areas such as residential areas or bathrooms (where wet traction is expected).
+It can be used for low traffic flooring areas (for barefoot walking), such as residential areas or bathrooms (where wet traction is expected).

 For the application on floors this material requires a suitable sealer (a 2 component PU sealer is highly recommended).